 Want another chocolate recipe?
 Check out this keto chocolate cake!

 Recipes to serve with chocolate hummus

 Love this recipe?
 Please consider leaving a 5-star 🌟🌟🌟🌟🌟rating on the recipe card below and let me know what you think in the comments!

 Dark Chocolate Hummus

 - Optional, see notes: Cover chickpeas in a medium saucepan with 3-4 cups of water.
 Add baking soda and bring to a boil.
 Once boiling, reduce heat and simmer for about 10 minutes.Strain the chickpeas in a colander and rinse with cold water.
 Use your hands to rub skins off chickpeas.
 Set aside.If skipping this step, start with next instruction.

 - Add almond butter and maple syrup to the bowl of a food processor.
 Process until combined.

 - Add the chickpeas, vanilla, salt, and cocoa powder.
 Process until smooth.

-- Add 3 tablespoons cold water to the mixture and process once again.
+- Add 3 tablespoons cold water to the mixture and process once again until smooth and creamy.

-- Serve chocolate dessert hummus with fruit, cookies, or pretzels!
+- Serve with fruit, cookies, or pretzels!
 Best eaten within 2-3 days.
 Store in an airtight container in the refrigerator.